erkamuzuncayir/programming-principles-and-practice-using-cpp/README.md

-# programming-principles-and-practice-using-cpp
-Programming: Principles and Practice Using C++, 2nd Edition This repository contains my solutions of exercises for "Programming: Principles and Practice Using C++, 3rd Edition" by Bjarne Stroustrup.
+# My Solutions to the Programming: Principles and Practice Using C++
+This repository contains my solutions of exercises for "Programming: Principles and Practice Using C++, 3rd Edition" by Bjarne Stroustrup.

+## Chapters